allison-johnson/sinatra-practice-it/notes.md

 - Added edit/delete buttons to teacher show page
 - Before a teacher is deleted, their owned_questions get reassigned to the first teacher in the database

 - Root index homepage '/' has sign up and delete links
+- Add "Back to Teacher Homepage" button to all pages